-vi) AmTrust
+v) AmTrust

-As of December 31, 2022 and 2021, we own 8.7% of the equity interest in Evergreen Parent L.P. ("Evergreen") and Trident Pine Acquisition LP ("Trident Pine") owns 22.6%.
+As of December 31, 2023 and 2022, we own 8.7% of the equity interest in Evergreen Parent L.P. ("Evergreen") and Trident Pine Acquisition LP ("Trident Pine") owns 22.6%.
 Evergreen owns all of the equity interest in AmTrust Financial Services, Inc. ("AmTrust").
-Trident Pine is an entity owned by private equity funds managed by Stone Point.
+Trident Pine is an entity owned by private equity funds managed by Stone Point vi) Citco